+Chapter 6

+Final Summary

 In countries with a high burden of HIV, drug resistance testing is not routinely performed in a clinical setting due to the cost.
 The advent of Roche/454, and other, pyrosequencing platforms holds great promise in the development of a high-throughput, robust, reliable and affordable HIV drug resistance test.
 Further, the depth of coverage obtained using ultra deep pyrosequencing means that the presence of clinically relevant low abundance drug resistant viral variants within an individual’s viral population can also be explored.